raspberrypilearning/tweeting-babbage/worksheet.md

     This is a test script to check you can take a picture from Python.

-1. Run with `F5` and you should see a preview on the screen for 3 seconds before the camera takes the picture.
+1. Run with `F5` and you should see a preview on the screen for three seconds before the camera takes the picture.

 1. Open the File Manager and you should see `image.jpg`.
 Double-click the icon to open it up.